m-lab/website/_pages/07-publications.md

 {:.no_toc}

 {:.paper-description}
-Presented at the OpenVis Conf, April 2017
+Presented at the Open Data Science Conference in Boston, May 2017 Also presented at the Strata Data Conference in London, May 2017

 {:.paper-author}
 Irene Ros